Tennessee State Guard: Membership

-Any able-bodied citizen with a high school diploma or GED and no criminal record is eligible for membership, although preference is given to honorably discharged members of all five branches from the United States military.
+Any able-bodied citizen with a high school diploma or GED, who is a resident of Tennessee, and has no criminal record is eligible for membership, although preference is given to honorably discharged members of all six branches from the United States military.
 Civilians with specific professional skill sets, such as doctors, attorneys, chaplains or engineers, may be given preference for membership without prior military service.
 All officers must have at minimum earned a bachelor's degree.

 Training

 New personnel with no prior military service are required to attend Initial Entry Training (IET) during their first year, usually held concurrently with Annual Training (AT).
 Prospective members are required to take several free online emergency management classes offered by the Federal Emergency Management Agency in order to earn the Military Emergency Management Specialist Badge.
 Tennessee State Guard training includes classes from the Tennessee Emergency Management Agency (TEMA).
 The Tennessee State Guard also provides online training courses through the SGAUS PME Academy.
 Training is conducted during drill days, which are held one day per month, and during an annual three-day drill during the summer.

 All of the TNSG basic non-commissioned officer and basic officer courses are approved through the United States Army Training and Doctrine Command at Fort Monroe, Virginia.
 In 2015, the Tennessee State Guard initiated in-residence courses to include Advanced Leaders Course (ALC), Officer Basic Course (OBC) and Warrant Officer Basic Course (WOBC).
 These courses are generally conducted once per year concurrently with Annual Training (AT).

 In 2010, the Tennessee State Guard launched a four-month military police class, with regiments from East Tennessee taking part in the pilot program taught at the Knoxville Police Headquarters.